vishaltak/gitlab-development-kit/README.md

 The GitLab Development Kit (GDK) helps you install a GitLab instance on your workstation.
 It includes a collection of GitLab requirements such as Ruby, Node.js, Go, PostgreSQL, Redis, and more.

 The GDK is recommended for anyone contributing to the GitLab codebase, whether a GitLab team member or a member of the wider community.
-It allows you to test your changes locally on your workstation in an isolated manner which can speed up the time it takes to make successful contributions.
+It allows you to test your changes locally on your workstation in an isolated manner.
+This can speed up the time it takes to make successful contributions.

 For help with GDK:

-- GitLab team members can use the #gdk channel on the GitLab Slack workspace.
+- GitLab team members can use the `#gdk` channel on the GitLab Slack workspace.
 - Wider community members can use the [Gitter contributors room](https://gitter.im/gitlab/contributors) or [GitLab Forum](https://forum.gitlab.com/c/community-contributions).

 ## Contributing to GitLab Development Kit